 In a skin prick test, a small drop of a protein extract (allergen) is placed on the skin (usually the forearm) and a small prick is made in the skin through the drop.
 The size of the swelling (wheal) is measured after 10- 15 minutes.

 Antihistamine tablets, syrups or medications with antihistamine-like actions (such as some cold remedies and antidepressants) should not be taken for 3-7 days before testing as these will interfere with the results of testing.
-You may also be advised to avoid creams and moisturisers on your forearms on the day of the test to reduce the likelihood that allergen extracts will run into each other.
+You may also be advised to avoid creams and moisturisers on your child's forearms on the day of the test to reduce the likelihood that allergen extracts will run into each other.

 Immunoglobulin E (IgE) antibodies directed against specific allergens can be measured with a blood test, formerly referred to as RAST tests (RAST was the abbreviation for the original name of the technology - RadioAllergoSorbent Test).
-These tests are often performed when skin testing is not easily available, when skin conditions such as severe eczema preclude skin prick testing, or when a person is taking medications (such as antihistamines) that interfere with accurate skin prick testing.
+These tests are often performed when skin testing is not easily available, when skin conditions such as severe eczema preclude skin prick testing, or when a child is taking medications (such as antihistamines) that interfere with accurate skin prick testing.

 Skin prick testing should only be performed by a health professional who has been trained in the procedure.
 A doctor should be present to select the allergens, interpret the results and deal with any generalised allergic reaction that might very rarely occur.

 Adverse reactions to foods that are not allergy include:

 - toxic reactions